Pet Dog Believed Stolen, Cat Missing From Glover Residence

-GLOVER — State police asks the public’s help in locating pets reportedly stolen from an Andersonville Road residence sometime during the day on May 14.
+GLOVER — State police are asking for the public’s help in locating pets reportedly stolen from an Andersonville Road residence sometime during the day on May 14.

 On that day the state police Derby barracks received a call from Kassidy Limlaw, 20, of Andersonville Road, advising someone had broken into her residence and stolen her new puppy.
 Limlaw’s puppy is a mix of Australian Shepherd and Australian Cattle dog.